-EXCEPTION 42 to Section 140.9(a)1: A computer room with an ITE design load less than 50 tons (176 kW) may be served by a fan system without an economizer if it is also served by a fan system with an economizer that also serves other spaces within the building provided that all of the following are met:
+EXCEPTION 42 to Section 140.9(a)1: A computer room with an ITE design load less than 20 tons (70 kW) may be served by a fan system without an economizer if it is also served by a second fan system with an economizer that also serves other spaces within the building provided that all of the following are met:

 - i.
 The economizer system is sized to meet the design cooling load of the computer room when the other spaces within the building are at 50 percent of their design load; and - ii.
-The economizer system has the ability to serve only the computer rooms connected to it, e.g., shut off flow to other spaces within the building when unoccupied; and - ii.
-The economizer system has the ability to deliver either (a) the computer room ITE design load, or (b) the available economizer capacity to the computer room at all times.
-Available economizer capacity is the total cooling capacity of the economizer system on the same floor as the computer room and within 30 feet of the computer room minus the current cooling load of other spaces on that floor; and - iii.
-The economizer system has the ability to deliver either (a) the computer room ITE design load, or (b) at least 5 tons (18 kW) to the computer room when there is no cooling load in other spaces on the floor. - iii.
+The economizer system has the ability to serve only the computer rooms connected to it, e.g., shut off flow to other spaces within the building when unoccupied; and

+- ii.
+The economizer system has the ability to deliver either the computer room ITE design load or the maximum of 5 tons and at least 25 percent of the economizer system capacity at design conditions. - iii.
 The noneconomizer system does not operate when the outside air drybulb temperatures is below 605°F and, the cooling load of other spaces within the building served by the economizer system is less than 50 percent of design load.

-EXCEPTION 3 to Section 140.9(a)1: If the local water authority does not allow cooling towers the cooling system must meet the capabilities defined in 141.1(b)1A or 141.1(b)1B.
+EXCEPTION 3 to Section 140.9(a)1: If the local water authority does not allow cooling towers the cooling system shall include either: